Some capital campaign feasibility studies are simply a waste of time and effort.

 It’s a real shame when an organization spends significant time, energy, and money on a study that is not helpful.
 Frankly, this result is disappointing to everyone involved.

 As consultants, we’re also just as disappointed as our clients and their board members.
 It’s like all this effort has just been wasted – time and money down the drain.

 What Creates a Disappointing Feasibility Study?

-Why do some feasibility studies bomb out?
-It’s because the donors who are interviewed in the study have nothing to share.
+Why do some capital campaign feasibility studies bomb out?
+The reason is because the donors who are interviewed in the study have nothing to share.

-When we ask them how they feel about the organization’s work, their faces are blank.
-They have no opinion.
+As consultants, when we ask donors how they feel about the organization’s work, their faces are blank.
+Alas, they have no opinion!

 Here’s what they will say: “I’m just not connected enough to this organization to have an opinion.”

 In other words, your relationship with that donor is cold or at best lukewarm.
 The donor just isn’t ready to enthusiastically engage in helping you prepare for a campaign.